holocronweaver/hass_mqtt_raid_status/README.md

-# MQTT linux raid monitoring with Home Assistant auto configuration
+# MQTT linux RAID monitoring with Home Assistant auto configuration

-Python script to monitor the raid status provided by mdadm with home assistant auto configuration
+Python script to monitor the RAID status provided by mdadm with home assistant auto configuration

 ## Changelog